Piping

 data >> verb(arg1, ..., key1=kwarg1, ...)

-If an argument is referring to a column of the data and the column will be involved in the later computation, the it also needs to be deferred.
+If an argument references a column of the data and that column will be involved in later computation, it also needs to be deferred.
 For example, with dplyr in R:

 data %>% mutate(z=a)

-is trying add a column named z with the data from column a.
+adds a column z with values from column a.

 data >> mutate(z=f.a)

-where f.a is a Reference object that carries the column information without fetching the data while python sees it immmediately.
+Here f.a is a Reference object that captures the column name without immediately fetching the data.

 Fallbacks when AST node detection fails

-We can also pass one of the above values to __ast_fallback when we call the verb.
+You can also pass one of the above values as __ast_fallback when calling the verb.

 @register_verb(int, ast_fallback="normal")